-California gas production currently provides about 160 MDth per day of gas supply on to the PG&E system.
-Imbalances between the scheduled nominations and actual gas production from California gas wells delivering into the PG&E pipeline system are managed through a California Production Balancing Agreement (CPBA).
+California gas production has been increasing and currently provides about 180 MDth per day of gas supply to the PG&E system.
+Imbalances between the scheduled nominations and actual gas production from California gas wells delivering into the PG&E pipeline system are managed through California Production Balancing Agreements (CPBAs).
 The CPBA provides a monthly balancing mechanism at the gas well meter.
-While there are numerous differences, the CPBA works in much the same manner as an NBAA providing monthly balancing at an end-use customer meter.
-A significant difference is that CPBAs are not subject to OFO non-compliance charges.
+While there are numerous differences, the CPBA generally works in much the same manner as an NBAA providing monthly balancing at an end-use customer meter.
+A significant difference is that CPBAs are not subject to OFO noncompliance charges.

-PG&E has observed that daily imbalances under CPBAs on OFO days have tended to adversely contribute to operational imbalances and raised this issue at the August 29th OFO Forum.
-Table 9 shows the net aggregate imbalance from the California gas production wells delivering supply into the PG&E pipeline system for each of the OFO days during this report period.
+PG&E has observed that daily imbalances under CPBAs on OFO days have tended to adversely contribute to operational imbalances and raised this issue at the August 29th

+OFO Forum.
+Table 7 shows the net aggregate imbalance from the California gas production wells delivering supply into the PG&E pipeline system for each of the OFO days during this report period.